 $ gradle build -Dorg.gradle.unsafe.isolated-projects=true

 When enabled, Gradle will fail the build whenever build logic attempts to cross project boundaries and access the model of another project.
-Gradle collects all of these access problems in the configuration cache report, in the same way as other problems.
+Gradle collects all of these access problems in the configuration cache report, as it does other problems.

 The configuration cache command-line options can be used to control how Gradle handles these problems.
 For example:

-• --configuration-cache-problems=warn can be used to treat the access problems as warnings instead of errors.
+• --configuration-cache-problems=warn can be used to treat access problems as warnings instead of errors.

 • -Dorg.gradle.configuration-cache.max-problems=x can be used to increase the maximum number of problems included in the report.